 Are there rules on the type of insurance company I use for employers’ liability insurance?

 There aren’t too many rules surrounding the type of insurer you use to cover your business against employee injury or illness.
-All that really matters is that you use an authorised insurer – otherwise, you could be breaking the law.
+All that really matters is that you use an authorised insurer, otherwise you could be breaking the law.

-For reference, an authorised insurer is basically just any individual or company working under the terms of the Financial Services and Markets Act 2000, and is on the Financial Conduct Authority’s register of authorised insurers.
+For reference, an authorised insurer is basically just any individual or company working under the terms of the Financial Services and Markets Act 2000 and is on the Financial Conduct Authority’s register of authorised insurers.

 Are there any situations in which I won’t be covered with employers’ liability insurance?

-When you take out employers’ liability insurance, you will subsequently be entering into an agreement with your authorised insurer that outlines that circumstances in which they will be expected to pay compensation.
+When you take out employers’ liability insurance, you will subsequently be entering into an agreement with your authorised insurer that outlines the circumstances in which they will be expected to pay compensation.
 Those circumstances normally cover specific activities that relate directly to your business and its normal activities.

 Yet it is worth noting that there are some specific conditions that could end up restricting the amount of coverage your insurer is required to pay.
 These conditions in which your authorised insurer may choose not to pay compensation may include: